 Q: What are some popular mushroom choices to grow indoors?

 A: There are more than 14,000 mushroom types.
-Out of these, there are several types that make great houseplants.
+Out of these, several types make great houseplants.
 A few examples include:

 - White Button